ESA-PhiLab/phileo-dataset/README.md

 # phileo-dataset
-    There are 3 main preprocessing scripts:
+    There are 3 main preprocessing scripts in this GitHub repository:

     1.  preprocess_SAFE2TIF: takes the level 2A S2 files (.SAFE), merges the bands and saves the results as a .tif file.
         In the datafolder this is the step mini_foundation_SAFE --> mini_foundation_tifs